abdalmuneim/bluetooth_print/README.md

-# blutoothe printer app
+# Flutter Packages

-A new Flutter project.
+A new Flutter repository have some services.

 ## Getting Started